minitauros/go-concurrency-training/course/2_channels/README.md

 // Instead, we can spin up a goroutine that sends the value into the channel. go func() {
-    // This line will block until someone starts reading the channel. ch <- 1
+    // This line will block until someone starts reading the channel, but since it is in a goroutine, which is sort
+	// of a separate process, the program will not panic and the main program will not be blocked - only this goroutine
+	// will be blocked, until the channel is read from. ch <- 1
 }()

 // Read from the channel.
-This will block until a value is sent, which is done in the goroutine we've just started
+This will block until a value is sent, which is done in the goroutine we've just started,
 // so the program won't panic. val := <-ch